 Let me add two more variables to the existing report, and this time add them to Page Footer.

 You can see them in the report preview.

 If you require to combine one or two global variables or to create a complex variable using the Global variable, then you can use the Expression to built one.

 Here we added one Empty TextBox to the page footer, and right-click on it will open the context.
 Please select the Expression option.

 Once you select the Expression.. option, a new window called the Expression will open.

 Use this expression window to combine one or more global variables.
 Here we will display Page Number along with the Total pages in one text box.

 =Globals.PageNumber & " of " & Globals.TotalPages

-Once you are done with the expression, Please click OK button to close the expression window.
+Once you complete with the expression, Please click the OK button to close the expression window.
 Let me show you the report preview

 The report is large so let me scroll down to the end of the first page